Please visit our Official Website

 Membership shall consist of the following:

-Full membership - shall be open to all Grenadians 18 years and over and their dependents who are willing to observe and accept the guiding principles of the Association.
+Full membership - shall be open to anyone 18 years of age and over and their dependents that are willing to observe the principles of the Association.

-Associate Membership - shall be open to those 18 years and older who are not eligible for full membership and who are willing to observe and accept the guiding principles of the Association.
+Youth Membership -shall be open to anyone under eighteen years of age who has paid the youth membership fee, but such youth member may not vote at a general meeting, but may vote as a committee member. shall be open to those 18 years and older who are not eligible for full membership and who are willing to observe and accept the guiding principles of the Association.

 Prospective members will be admitted only upon written application.
 Each application must be endorsed by a member of the Association, in good standing, and will be filed with the Secretary.

-Meetings are currently held on the third Friday of each month (except for July and August) at Cameron Centre, Burnaby, BC.
+Meetings are currently held on the third Friday of each month (except for July and August) on Zoom and

 Yearly Events